Online problems on the line

 - Once finished, you could chat through what people should do if they encounter each scenario.

-- Look at Nominet’s advice for 10 ways to help keep young people safe online.
+- Take a look at our online safety tips for all sections.
 You may want to share this with parents and carers for their young people after the session.

 - You can also find advice on Childline’s Staying Safe Online website, BBC Own It and the NSPCC’s Keeping children safe online website.